 Steps to show full path in macOS Finder:

-2. Enter the following command to enable the path display.
+- Enter the command to enable full path display in the title bar.

 $ defaults write com.apple.finder _FXShowPosixPathInTitle -bool YES